Communication Major or Minor

 A: The majority of Communication majors get jobs in business and industry.
 Careers in business include: sales representative, executive manager, personnel manager, public information officer, industrial and labor relations representative, negotiator, director of corporate communication, customer service representative, newsletter editor, communication trainer, human resources manager, mediator, and buyer.
 Communication majors also go into advertising, public relations, education, government/politics, health careers, international relations and negotiations, law, social and human services, and technology industries.

-Please see the following links for more information on what you can do with a major in Communication:
+Please see the following link for more information on what you can do with a major in Communication:

-If you are interested in journalism, radio and television broadcasting, you should major in JMC.
-If you are interested in interpersonal, organizational, intercultural communication or rhetoric, you should major in Communication.
+If you are interested in journalism, you should major in JAMS.
+If you are interested in interpersonal, organizational, intercultural communication or rhetoric, you should major in communication.
 If you are interested in advertising or public relations, you should consider a major in one and a minor in the other.

 Q: If I decide to major in Communication, what is a good minor to complement my major?